 It’s the wee hours of Wednesday.
 As I look out of my window for the first rays of light of the approaching dawn, I let the peace that the moment was offering, enter me.
 I open my laptop to work on my first post of the month, hoping that I’d be able to harness enough concentration.
 I have a few things in mind to write about, including the latest movies I watched, the recent books I read, the new recipes I’ve been trying, or the fascinating travel plans I’ve been making in my head.
 (You know, the usual listicles that I do.)
 But I can’t get myself to write about any of these things.
 As a cuckoo bird starts chirping in my front yard, my heart melts the same way ice does when sunlight falls on it.
-I swear it looked at me before flying away into the blue sky.
+I swear it looked at me before flying away into the grey sky.
 And told me a thing or two about living better.
 I say “it told me” because those “certain thoughts” crossed my mind as I observed the bird.

 And since I agree with most of those things, I guess I should share them with you.
 So, here are the ten vital traits for living better that might come in handy when we are in the soup.